annmcnamara/python-challenge/README.md

-# Python PyElections and PyBank
+# Python Homework: PyElections and PyBank
 ## PyElections Solution (in folder PyPoll) :office:
 * _input file is called houston_election_data.csv_
 * *python solution is in main.py*